 Refugee Smith and Other Stories of the Ring - Roger Coleman

-Prior to his Hollywood career Cockrell was a prolific writer of short stories.
-Over a 25-year period beginning in 1932, his works appeared regularly in pulp fiction magazines including Blue Book and Argosy and in “slicks” like Collier’s and Saturday Evening Post.
+Prior to his television career, however, Cockrell was a prolific writer of short stories.
+Over a 25-year period, beginning in 1932, his works appeared regularly in prominent pulp fiction magazines such as Blue Book and Argosy and in “slicks” like Collier’s, The Saturday Evening Post, and Cosmopolitan.

 Cockrell’s plots are often complex.
 Fighters enter the ring for a reason and the discovery of that reason is what makes Cockrell’s tales relevant in a world where boxing, once America's favorite sport next to baseball, no longer holds the attraction it held for previous generations.

 Publisher : Mission Point Press (April 5, 2022)